How to use a combination square set

 Also fitted with a spirit level and a reversible lock bolt.

 - When locating against the workpiece remove any burs or debris.

 - The square must be clean to go against a flat surface.

-- The scriber can be used to mark the material but on wood a carpenter’s pencil or a utility knife is used.
+- The scriber can mark the material but on wood use a carpenter’s pencil or a utility knife.

 - The knife give a finer mark and is very good when marking cross grain.